MonaDuvvapu/Web-Data-Analytics-on-Gap-Case/BananaRepublic_Prodcut_Info/README.md

-# The Python file in this directory is to get the best sellers from Amazon.
+# The Python file in this directory is to get the product information of Banana Republic Men's Jeans.

 ***